jeffchheng/brains-base/content/blog/2019-06-12-data-fetching-with-hooks/index.md

 From another dev's point of view, there's a clear opportunity cost: "If I'm going to be on the hook [no pun intended] for bugs in production, I want to be able to see it in the debug logs."
 We were so use to storing everything in one place that it was hard to give that up, even for small one-off GETs.

 That's a totally fair concern.
 This is people's money and their livelihoods on the line.
 It's a hard sell for someone who hasn't completely drunk the hooks kool-aid like I have.
+How do I alleviate that concern?

 ## Introducing useSnapshot!

 And so I set off to find a way to have my cake and eat it too.
-That's when I came up with the idea for a `useSnapshot` custom hook and a few creative uses of context to support snapshotting React state as well as Redux state to send in our debug logs:
+That's when I came up with the idea for a `useSnapshot` custom hook and a few creative uses of context to support snapshotting React state to send in our debug logs, in addition to Redux:

 ```javascript
 import React, {